Colorado State Highway 470: Route description

 SH 470 begins in Golden as an extension of Johnson Road at an intersection with US 6 (6th Avenue) near the Jefferson County government office complex and its adjacent light rail station.
 The interchange also includes direct ramps to westbound US 6, which continues northwest towards central Golden and east to Denver.
 SH 470 travels south from the intersection on a four-lane freeway and passes over US 40 before reaching an interchange with I-70 near Tin Cup Hogback Park.
 The freeway expands to six lanes and continues south along the side of Green Mountain on the western outskirts of Lakewood.
 It intersects SH 8 at a single-point urban interchange in Morrison near the Bandimere Speedway complex.

-From Morrison, SH 470 begins a gradual turn to the southeast as it passes between Mount Glennon and Bear Creek Lake Regional Park.
-It intersects US 285, a minor freeway that travels east through Lakewood, and continues south with four lanes along the edge of a hogback at the edge of the Denver area's suburban sprawl, served by several exits on the freeway.
+From Morrison, SH 470 begins a gradual turn to the southeast as it passes between Mount Glennon and Bear Creek Lake Park.
+It intersects US 285, a minor freeway that travels east through Lakewood and west towards Conifer, and continues south with four lanes along the edge of a hogback at the edge of the Denver area's suburban sprawl, served by several exits on the freeway.
 SH 470 turns east in Ken Caryl near Hildebrand Ranch and intersects SH 121 at the western edge of the Chatfield Reservoir.
 The freeway turns northeast and dips into Columbine as it skirts the northern edge of the reservoir and its dam before coming to an interchange with US 85.
 SH 470 gains a parallel multi-use trail for pedestrians and bicycles that follows the freeway as it enters Highlands Ranch in Douglas County.
 The freeway cuts through the northern edge of Highlands Ranch's residential neighborhoods, intersecting SH 177.
 SH 470 dips to the south to follow Willow Creek around the Park Meadows shopping mall in Lone Tree, terminating at a stack interchange with I-25.
 The freeway continues east onto the E-470 tollway, which completes a half-loop around the eastern suburbs of Denver.

 History

 Proposed I-470

 In the 1960s the Colorado Department of Transportation perceived a need for a beltway around the Denver Metro Area and sent a proposal to the Federal Highway Administration.
 The plan was for the federal government to provide 90% of funds for the project with the state providing the difference.
-I-470 was added to the Federal Highway Act of 1968 and was to be part of the Interstate Highway and Defense System.
+I-470 was added to The Federal-Aid Highway Act of 1968 and was to be part of the Interstate Highway and Defense System.
 The Denver City Council approved the location and began engineering and environmental impact studies.
 After a few months the studies went under analysis with negative feedback.
 The Colorado Department of Health was opposed to the interstate beltway on the grounds that it would violate the Federal Clean Air Act.
 Other studies compared the proposed I-470 to the I-25 and I-225 freeways suggesting that alternate uses for the land (other than freeways) would be more environmentally friendly.